sentinelsat/sentinelsat/docs/common_issues.rst

 Maybe there are no images for the specified time period, by default ``sentinelsat`` will query the last 24 hours only.

-.. rubcric:: A query to Eumetsat CODA fails with *HTTP 401 - Full authentication is required* even with the correct password.
+.. rubric:: A query to Eumetsat CODA fails with *HTTP 401 - Full authentication is required* even with the correct password.

 CODA does not allow the following special characters in passwords: ``~ ! @ # $ % ^ & * _ - + = ` | \ ( ) { } [ ] : ; " ' < > , . ? /``.
 See `issue #315`__ .